brimdata/zed/docs/lake/design.md

 controls are included (see [Journal Concurrency Control](#journal-concurrency-control) below) to provide atomic updates.

-A journal entry simply contains one or more ADD and DROP directives, which refer to a commit tag and its key range, which in turn, implies one or more data segments that comprise said commit.
-A journal entry also contains descriptive information as described earlier.
+A journal entry simply contains actions that modify the "state" of the pool as described in the `zed lake commit` section above.
+Each 'Add' entry includes metadata about the object committed to the pool, including its pool-key range and commit timestamp.

-Because each reference commit includes its key range and because the commit tag embeds a time stamp (indicating date/time of creation), journal entries can be purged with _either_ key-based or time-based retention policies (or both).
+Thus, data objects and journal entries can be purged with _either_ key-based or time-based retention policies (or both).

-Each journal is a ZNG file numbered 1 to the end of journal (HEAD), e.g., `1.zng`, `2.zng`, etc., each number corresponding to a journal ID.
+Each atomic journal commit object is a ZNG file numbered 1 to the end of journal (HEAD), e.g., `1.zng`, `2.zng`, etc., each number corresponding to a journal ID.
 The 0 value is reserved as the null journal ID.
 The journal's TAIL begins at 1 and is increased as journal entries are purged.
 Entries are added at the HEAD and removed from the TAIL.
 Once created, a journal entry is never modified but it may be deleted and never again allocated.
+There may be 1 or more entries in each commit object.

 Each journal entry implies a snapshot of the data in a pool.
-A snapshot is computed by applying the ADD/DROP directives in sequence from entry TAIL to the journal entry in question, up to HEAD.
+A snapshot is computed by applying the transactions in sequence from entry TAIL to the journal entry in question, up to HEAD.
 This gives the set of commit tags that comprise a snapshot.

-A snapshot may then be assembled by scanning, in key order, the segments that comprise all of the commits while merging records from overlapping segments.
+A data scan may then be assembled at any point in the journal's history by scanning, in key order, the objects that comprise all of the commits while merging records from overlapping objects.
 The snapshot is sorted by its pool key range, where key-range values are sorted by the beginning key as the primary key and the ending key is the secondary key.